It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 Getting Started

 - Click the Add New button.
-The New Recipe slide-out panel appears.
+The Add New Recipe screen appears.

 -